VincentQQu/NVS-SQA/README.md

 #### Usage

 The package can be used programmatically: The program allows you to utilize quality representations for downstream tasks and obtain quality scores from the extracted features.
 You can download the **examples folder** [here](https://github.com/VincentQQu/NVS-SQA/tree/main/examples).
 The quality scores are in format of JOD score, mostly negative values (offset by reference quality), with higher scores indicating better quality.
 The basic logic and output format can be found in Section [Generating No-Reference Quality Representations with the Pretrained Model](#generating-no-reference-quality-representations-with-the-pretrained-model).
-Note: you can normalize the prediction for your own dataset for more meaningful scores.
+Note: you can normalize the prediction on your dataset for more meaningful scores.
 Here's an example of how to generate quality features and scores:

 ```python
 import nvs_sqa